CSUEBMMG/MMweb/source/pages/curriculum.html.md

 __MM 621__ - Screen Based Interaction Units: 3

   > Study of the process of designing screen based interactive prototypes within the contexts of apps, games, the web.
-Students use various tools, including simple scripting, to create prototypes and then test and refine them.{: .collapsible }
+Students use various tools, including simple scripting, to create prototypes and then test and refine them.
+  {: .collapsible }

 __MM 622__ - Physical Prototyping Units: 3

   >Explore interactivity with physical objects.
 Study of the process of designing interactive prototypes, both autonomous and networked.
-Students use various tools, including simple scripting, 3D printing and microcontrollers, to create prototypes and then test and refine them.{: .collapsible }
+Students use various tools, including simple scripting, 3D printing and microcontrollers, to create prototypes and then test and refine them.
+  {: .collapsible }

 ### Interaction Design Electives
 Choose two (2) electives for 6 units: